 So, why are these assessments not as accurate as they should be?
 It's quite simple.
 Several engineers interpret the data based on assumptions.
 Naturally, this causes skepticism among the operators who are investing in this service and end up receiving results that could be open to interpretation and inaccuracy.

-When andevice or is the source of this input, there are multiple variables to consider: sensor types, mechanical configuration, resolution (axial and sampling), temperature, pressure, speed, rotation, and several more noise inducers.
+When andevice or tool is the source of this input, there are multiple variables to consider: sensor types, mechanical configuration, resolution (axial and sampling), temperature, pressure, speed, rotation, and several more noise inducers.
 These complex components require a detailed application process that traditional inspections may not incorporate into their analysis processes.